mustafaa7med/Dynamic-Sequence-Trigger-Pair-PLSQL/README.md

 # Dynamic-Sequence-Trigger-Pair-PLSQL
+### Project Main Objective Is
-Dynamically Creating a Sequence/Trigger Pair using Oracle PL/SQL
+Dynamically Creating a Sequence/Trigger Pair using Oracle PL/SQL on every table in the database.

 ## Creating a sequence/pair through a click based software has a few complications such as:

 - Sequence/Trigger is Table based